 When these conditions overlapped, clients were often denied treatment for a mental illness until they got clean and sober.
 Unfortunately, because substance abuse is often driven by an underlying psychiatric disorder, this meant that many people with a Dual Diagnosis of addiction and a mental disorder never got the help they needed.

-In the 21st century, Dual Diagnosis recovery blends the most successful aspects of mental health care and substance abuse treatment.
+In the 21st century, Dual Diagnosis recovery blends the most successful aspects of mental health care and substance use treatment.

 Instead of drawing a hard line between psychiatric health and addiction, these areas are treated as part of a continuum.
 Clinicians who work in addiction treatment can now receive training and credentials in the treatment of co-occurring mental health disorders.
 Dedicated rehab facilities offer recovery services that are personalized for clients with a Dual Diagnosis.